 Roasting quinoa in the oven takes slightly longer than it does on the stovetop, but it's a great way to get an even roast throughout and an appealing, crispy texture.
 When oven-roasting, check your quinoa every couple of minutes to prevent burning.

 Preheat the oven to 425 degrees Fahrenheit.
 Rinse the quinoa thoroughly in a fine-mesh sieve.
 Rinsing removes the natural bitter coating on the seeds.
+Drain the quinoa thoroughly.

 Place the quinoa in a shallow baking dish in a single layer.

 Roast the quinoa in the oven for roughly 5 to 8 minutes, shaking the pan a bit halfway through for even cooking.
 Remove from the oven when the quinoa has a strong nutty fragrance and is golden in color.
 Be careful not to let the quinoa burn.